Mottie/Keyboard/README.md

 ## To Do

-* Waiting for requests :)
-* Add more regional keyboard layouts.
 * Add an input mask extension.
 I think I'll try to make it compatible with [this plugin](https://github.com/RobinHerbots/jquery.inputmask).
 * Allow attaching a keyboard to a contenteditable element.